An Overview of Generation X, the Latchkey, Baby Buster, Slacker Generation.

 Characteristics of Generation X

-When it comes to generations, characteristics are often referred to as the collective persona.
+When it comes to generations, characteristics and traits are often referred to as the collective persona.
 Not everyone buys into generational theory and some accuse historians and marketers, etc., of stereotyping people.
 I am not one of these people.
 I love the book, Generations, by Neil Howe and the late William Strauss.
 These historians came up with an a “bold and imaginative” theory that is based on recurring generational cycles in American history beginning in 1584.

 This theory is difficult to summarize, and I couldn’t do it justice even if I tried.
 A brief overview of the framework, however, may inspire you to check their book out of your local library.
 Basically, the historians maintain that generations fall into one of four archetypes and occur in one of four cycles that go on repeating themselves.